Middle-earth peoples: Drúedain

-The Drúedain, one of the earliest varieties of men, lived in small numbers, often in tribes.
-They were little folk, shorter than dwarves, yet taller than hobbits.
-They were known for their voodoo-like magic, their black eyes (which glow red when they are angry), and their ability to sit for hours and days on end without moving or blinking.
-They grew little hair, except that on their heads and sometimes small tufts on their chins.
-They were short and stout, and other men tended to dislike them due to their harsh, rough voices.
-Their laughter, however, was full of mirth.
-It is said that their skill of stonework rivaled the Dwarves'.
-The Drughu were not evil.
-They were mortal enemies of orcs, defending the homes of their human neighbors with their own lives and with the aid of their magical Watch-Stones.
-The Elves of Beleriand developed a special fondness for them and valued their skill at fighting orcs.
+The Drúedain, one of the earliest varieties of men, live in small numbers, often in tribes.
+They are little folk, shorter than dwarves, yet taller than hobbits.
+They are known for their voodoo-like magic, their black eyes (which glow red when they are angry), and their ability to sit for hours and days on end without moving or blinking.
+They grow little hair, except that on their heads and sometimes small tufts on their chins.
+They are short and stout, and other men tend to dislike them due to their harsh, rough voices.
+Their laughter, however, is full of mirth.
+It is said that their skill of stonework rivals the Dwarves'.
+The Drughu are not evil.
+They are mortal enemies of orcs, defending the homes of their human neighbours with their own lives and with the aid of their magical Watch-Stones.
+The Elves of Beleriand develop a special fondness for them and value their skill at fighting orcs.

 Ents

-Ents were an ancient race of tree-like creatures, having become like the trees that they shepherd.
-They were created by Yavanna and given life by Ilúvatar.
-By the Third Age, they were a dwindling race, having long ago lost their mates, the Entwives.
+Ents are an ancient race of tree-like creatures, having become like the trees that they shepherd.
+They are created by Yavanna and given life by Ilúvatar.
+By the Third Age, they are a dwindling race, having long ago lost their mates, the Entwives.

 Huorns

-Close kin of the Ents, Huorns were animated trees that possessed sentience.
-They were said to have voices but could only be understood by the Ents, not by the other peoples of Middle-earth.
-It is unclear if Huorns were simply trees that became aware or Ents that became more "treeish" over time (both varieties were thought to exist).
-Huorns were found in Fangorn Forest and possibly the Old Forest near Buckland.
+Close kin of the Ents, Huorns are animated trees that possess sentience.
+They are said to have voices but can only be understood by the Ents.
+Tolkien allowed it to remain ambiguous as to whether Huorns are simply trees that become aware, or Ents that become more "treeish" over time.
+Huorns are found in Fangorn Forest and possibly the Old Forest near Buckland.
 Legolas mentions that the Elves helped to wake up the trees.
-The Huorns decided the Battle of Helm's Deep, destroying Saruman's army of Orcs when they fled towards them.
+The Huorns decide the Battle of Helm's Deep, destroying Saruman's army of Orcs when they flee towards them.

 Hobbits

-Hobbits are a race of Middle-earth, also known as 'halflings' on account of their short stature, roughly half the size of men.
-They are characterized by curly hair on their heads and leathery feet that have furry insteps, for which they did not wear shoes.
+Hobbits are a race of Middle-earth, also known as 'halflings' on account of their short stature.
+They are characterized by curly hair on their heads and leathery feet with furry insteps; they do not wear shoes.
 Many hobbits live in the Shire as well as Bree, and they once lived in the vales of the Anduin.
 They are fond of an unadventurous life of farming, eating, and socializing.
-There were three types of Hobbits: The Harfoots were the most numerous.
-The Stoors had an affinity for water, boats and swimming; the Fallohides were an adventurous people.
+There are three types of Hobbits.
+The Harfoots are the most numerous.
+The Stoors have an affinity for water, boats and swimming; the Fallohides are an adventurous people.
 The origin of hobbits is unclear, but of all the races they have the closest affinity to men, and in the Prologue to The Lord of the Rings Tolkien calls them relatives of men.